 Another way to try and save on accommodation during your trip to California is to camp.
 While wild camping is definitely illegal in the state, there are a number of campsites throughout the state that are infinitely more affordable than a hotel stay.
 It is worth noting, however, that if you’re used to European prices of campsites, you still might be surprised at how much a tent plot will cost in California.
 Through our research, it will cost about $20 per night to pitch a tend in California.

 If you want to go the traditional backpacker route, you will be pleased to know that, while not so commonplace in the entirety of the USA, there are a few hostel options in most major California cities.
-There are numerous hostels to choose from in cities like San Diego, Los Angeles, and San Francisco.
+There are numerous hostels to choose from in cities like San Francisco, Los Angeles or San Diego.

 While a dorm bed in a California hostel will typically start at around $30-40 per night, private rooms can come in at over $100.
 So, if you’re travelling as a couple and value your privacy, Airbnb might still be the best choice for you.